paths-erc/docs/db-handbook/manuscripts.md

 #### ALIAS
 - Name *par excellence* used to identify a manuscript (i.e. Codex Tchacos).
 - DB id: `alias`

+#### IS PRESERVED IN A SINGLE FRAGMENT?
+- True or 1 if the manuscript is conserved in only one single fragment
+- DB id: `issinglefrag`

 #### STRATIGRAPHY
 - Brief description of the stratigraphy of the codicological unit, following the method and terminology of P. Andrist, P. Canart, M. Maniaci, *La syntaxe du codex.
 Essai de codicologie structurale*, Turnhout 2013 [ISBN: 9782503543932].
 Particular attention is given to 'Production Units' (UniProd) and 'Circulation Units' (UniCirc).